iridl/iridl.github.io/docsrc/admin/installation_upgrade.md

 This section provides instructions for upgrading Data Library software previously installed on a CentOS Stream 7 server to a server configured with CentOS Stream 10.
 Make sure your current dlconfig repository is pushed to the server and your secrets.yaml file is saved.
-It is important to back up the entire account as well as all your data files and catalogs  (typically in the /data directory) before upgrading your server.
+It is important to back up the entire system as well as all your data files  (typically in the /data directory) before upgrading your server.

+## Backups

+Make sure you back up the following:

+* home directories
+* /data
+* postgres database

 ```{seealso}
 To install CentOS Stream 10 on the server, please reference {doc}`the Server